The Hundred Years' War on Palestine: "The Sixth Declaration of War, 2000–2014"

 The sixth chapter covers four chapters of Israeli violence against Palestinians in the West Bank and Gaza: backlash against the Second Intifada and the Israeli military's three attacks on Gaza in 2008, 2012, and 2014.
-The author notes that the massive death toll and physical destruction of buildings and infrastructure were caused by lethal weapons supplied to Israel by the US, including armed drones, Apache helicopters, F-15 and F-16 war planes, and 155mm howitzer artillery guns.
+Khalidi notes that the massive death toll and physical destruction of buildings and infrastructure were caused by lethal weapons the US supplied to Israel, including armed drones, Apache helicopters, F-15 and F-16 war planes, and 155mm howitzer artillery guns.

 Reception

 Academic reception

-American political scientist Lisa Anderson described the book in Foreign Affairs as presenting "the most cogent, comprehensive, and compelling account yet of this struggle from the Palestinian vantage point."
+In Foreign Affairs, American political scientist Lisa Anderson wrote that the book presented "the most cogent, comprehensive, and compelling account yet of this struggle from the Palestinian vantage point."

-Israeli historian and self-proclaimed Zionist Benny Morris has described the book as "simply poor history".
-Morris has criticized the book for what he argues is an oversimplification of the conflict (including minimizing the role of Palestinian political violence), distortion of the role played by Western powers, and portrayal of Zionism as a "colonialist enterprise" as opposed to a national movement itself.
+Israeli historian and self-proclaimed Zionist Benny Morris called the book "simply poor history".
+He criticized it for what he argues is an oversimplification of the conflict (including minimizing the role of Palestinian political violence), distortion of the role played by Western powers, and portrayal of Zionism as a "colonialist enterprise" as opposed to a national movement itself.

 Other opinions

-Daniel Sokatch, CEO of the New Israel Fund, wrote that "There is no better or more important introduction to this history from the Palestinian perspective than Khalidi’s book."
+Daniel Sokatch, CEO of the New Israel Fund, wrote, "There is no better or more important introduction to this history from the Palestinian perspective than Khalidi's book."

-A photo of US President Joe Biden holding the book while walking out of Nantucket Bookworks on Black Friday, 29 November 2024, sparked a media frenzy.
+On November 29, 2024, a photo of US President Joe Biden holding the book while walking out of Nantucket Bookworks sparked a media frenzy.